 Christenings, weddings and other celebrations

-Since there is not room for all at once in the church, people just wander in and out, conversing and smoking.
-All the guests are given a small gift, at a wedding it is often a small tulle bag with sugared almonds and at christening it is often a framed picture of the child.
+Since there is no room for all at once in the church, people just wander in and out, conversing and smoking.
+All the guests are given a small gift, at a wedding it is often a small tulle bag with sugared almonds and at christening, it is often a framed picture of the child.

-Food and wine in large quantities is served following the lengthy church service, and is followed by traditional Greek dancing.
+Food and wine in large quantities are served following the lengthy church service and is followed by traditional Greek dancing.

 Name days and birthdays